 Western's Sport Management program offers you the opportunity to pursue a sport-related career by giving you the business know-how you need to succeed in the industry.

 We offer a major in sport management as well as a minor in sport management that complements other degrees from the College of Business and allows you to gain real-life experience in staging and participating in events.
+See the graduate school page for information about our Master of Sport Management (MSSM) degree.

 What can you do with a degree in sport management?
 Career opportunities include athletic administration, event and facility management/marketing and sports media.